lyy0323/Prompts-for-The-Causal-Canvas/README.md

 ## Necessary MCP Tools

-- Please **disable** the `filesystem` MCP tool (if you has manually installed it from MCP Store), as it may produce unexceptable behavior like creating fake files.
+- Please **disable** the `filesystem` MCP tool (if you has manually installed it from MCP Store), as it may produce unexpectable behavior like creating fake files.
 - `shell_execute` is used for commands like creating files and folders, etc.
 - `txyz_search_scholar` is used for searching literatures on the web.